digitalocean/go-libvirt/README.md

 - First, download a copy of the libvirt sources corresponding to the version you want to use.
+- Change directories into where you've unpacked your distribution of libvirt.
+- The second step depends on the version of libvirt you'd like to build against.
+  It's not necessary to actually build libvirt, but it is necessary to run libvirt's "configure" step because it generates required files.
-- Next, run `autogen.sh` in the libvirt directory.
-The autotools will check for necessary libraries and prepare libvirt for building.
-We don't actually need to build libvirt, but we do require some header files that are produced in this step.
+  - For libvirt < v6.7.0, run `autogen.sh`.
+The autotools will check for necessary
+    libraries and prepare libvirt for building.
+  - For libvirt >= v6.7.0, run `meson setup build`.
 - Finally, set the environment variable `LIBVIRT_SOURCE` to the directory you put libvirt into, and run `go generate ./...` from the go-libvirt directory.
   This runs both of the go-libvirt's code generators.